“We know what we are, but not what we may be.” – William Shakespeare

 Let me tell you a story.

 To illustrate this point, my first-hand experience is worth sharing.
 During the fall of 2014, I spent a few days at a Canadian military base learning about various military career paths.
 I participated in some basic drills, observed military battle simulations/exercises, and interacted with personnel.
-I wore a standard uniform, ate in the cafeteria, rode in armored vehicles and trucks, and shot various high-powered weapons.
-This small snapshot in time gave me insight on how demanding this type of work environment is.
+I wore a standard uniform, ate in the cafeteria, rode in armoured vehicles and trucks, and shot various high-powered weapons.
+This small snapshot in time gave me insight into how demanding this type of work environment is.
 It’s not a 9 – 5 experience … it’s a 24/7 commitment.
 It’s an immersive existence where you as a person are your job.
 Your colleagues are your family.
-I was only there for a few days but I’m still in touch with some of the people who I met.
+I was only there for a few days but I’m still in touch with some of the people I met.
 I have no doubt that the bond would be extraordinary had I trained, worked, and lived with them for years.

 For first responders and military personnel, the gravity of these career transitions is more complicated than simply adjusting to water cooler chitchat.
 Rather, it’s about adapting to an entirely different work culture – and identity.
 All while they deal with (potential) mental and emotional traumas associated with their previous occupation.